CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/05-Configure FortiGate for Web Traffic.md

 ## Task 2: Configuring an Apache webserver through FortiGate dashboard

-1. Navigate back to FortiGate dashboard and login with the user credentials given below if the session has expired.
+1. Navigate back to FortiGate dashboard and login with the user credentials given below if the session has expired and click on **Login**.

     * **Username**:  <inject key="AdminUsername"></inject>
     * **Password**:  <inject key="AdminPassword"></inject>